Hill Top and Caldwell

 The partnership wanted to increase provision for young people, building pride and engagement with green spaces.
 Upgrading local play parks was raised as an important issue in community consultations.

-In 2021 and 2022, the partnership and local authority explored opportunities to collaborate in upgrading play facilities and parks.
+The partnership and local authority explored opportunities to collaborate in upgrading play facilities and parks.
 Following the local authority’s audit of local green spaces and play areas, Big Local funding (£100,000) was allocated to upgrades at Sorrel Road Park.

 Residents helped facilitate community consultations, while the local authority secured a further £150,000 and committed to maintaining the park.
 Upgrades included new play equipment (for older and younger children), outdoor gym equipment, new paths, fencing, benches, and bins.
-The park officially opened in May 2025, becoming a community hub for children and families and forming part of the legacy of Hill Top and Caldwell Big Local.
+The park was officially opened in May 2025, becoming a community hub for children and families and forming part of the legacy of Hill Top and Caldwell Big Local.

 Investing in young people